 - Certain diseases: Hair loss can be a symptom of certain diseases, such as lupus erythematosus or diabetes.

-- The use of some medications: hair loss is usually associated with chemotherapy used in the treatment of cancer, although once finished the hair comes back out.
+- Medications: hair loss is usually associated with chemotherapy used in the treatment of cancer.
+Although once the disease is cures the hair usually grows back.
 However, there are other medications that can cause thinning of the hair: cortisone, drugs indicated for the treatment of high blood pressure, anticoagulants (heparin), cholesterol regulators (lipid-lowering drugs), tricyclic antidepressants, etc.

-- Poor feeding: hair thinning can be the first sign of a nutrient-deficient diet, such as a lack of iron and the absence or shortage of proteins or certain vitamins.
+- Poor diet: hair thinning can be the first sign of a nutrient-deficient diet, such as a lack of iron and the absence or shortage of proteins or certain vitamins.

-Pharmacological treatments: currently there are specific drugs for hair loss in men, such as 5-alpha-reductase inhibitors, which act by reducing the presence of dihydrotestosterone in the blood, which is responsible for the hair follicles weaken and hair fall out.
+- Pharmacological treatments: currently there are specific drugs for hair loss in men, such as 5-alpha-reductase inhibitors.
+Those acts by reducing the presence of dihydrotestosterone in the blood.
+This hormone being the main responsible for the hair falling out.

-Other oral treatments: there are multiple nutritional supplements indicated to stop or prevent the loss or thinning of hair: biotin, folic acid, vitamin B12, cistern, zinc, brewer’s yeast. linoleic acid, Omega-6 fatty acid, etc.
+- Other treatments: here multiple nutritional supplements are indicated to stop or prevent the loss or thinning of hair.
+Such as biotin, folic acid, vitamin B12, cistern, zinc, brewer’s yeast, linoleic acid, Omega-6 fatty acid, etc.